openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

 - Carbon Dioxide Sensor
 - Carbon Monoxide Sensor

-**Attention: Some tags have been renamed.
-Old style may not be supported in future versions.
-See below for details.**

 ## Global Configuration

 Your first step will be to create the `homekit.cfg` in your `$OPENHAB_CONF/services` folder.